Google Analytics Squarespace Integration

 Acquisition Report

-Shows where your visitors come from - organic search, social media, direct traffic, referral links, email campaigns, and paid ads.
+Shows where your visitors come from, including organic search, social media, direct traffic, referral links, email campaigns, and paid ads.
 Use this to understand which marketing channels drive the most traffic and conversions.
 Focus your effort on the channels that produce results.

 Engagement Report